Nwagner22/Deduper/README.md

 * -f: Use to specify the file path to the sam file to be de-duplicated  REQUIRED
 * -o: Use to specify the extention to the input file name.
 DEFAULT: _deduped.sam
 * -u: Use to specify the file path to the file containing known UMIs  DEFAULT: UMI96.txt
-* -p: NOT YET IMPLEMENTED
+* -p: Paired end functionality - NOT YET IMPLEMENTED
 * -h: Help

 ### Required packages: